Robert Seymour Bridges (1844-1930) was the Poet Laureate of England for nearly

 suffered the singular and ironic misfortune of winning broad public favor at the

 expense of understanding."
-Unfortunately, he became known for his lesser
+Unfortunately, Bridges became known for his lesser

-some of his major short poems.
+some of his better lyric poems.
 Bridges was also the man most responsible for

 bringing the poetry of Gerard Manley Hopkins to the attention of the world, after Hopkins himself.

 Bridges also published the poetry of his distant relative,

 poet well worth reading.
 Today Bridges may be best known for writing the English